Quick start as companion app for Desktop

 From mobile

-Starting with new installation simply select “Open Database” as in this screen
+Starting with a new installation, simply select “Open Database” as in this screen

 Select the “tree line menu”